- A game developed in Unreal Engine 4.27

 The Motion Blur setting can be found under Engine - Rendering\Default Settings in the Project Settings window.

 Enable “Hardware Video Decoder”

 When playing back full motion video (FMV) in your project you may want to activate Hardware Accelerated Video Decoding.
 Although currently experimental, enabling this feature reduces the strain on the CPU.

 To use this, enable the Hardware Accelerated Video Decoding (Experimental) setting in the Plugins - WMF Media section of the Project Settings window.

 Currently, the PureWeb plugin will only successfully be built into your project, if your project contains at least one C++ file.
 If you already have several C++ files in your project, then no changes are required.
 If you do not have any C++ files, creating a single empty C++ class from within the Unreal Editor will be sufficient.

-Please package your project for Windows only.
 The folder structure of the zip file should look as follows:

 Now that your project is configured and packaged you’re ready to: